Virtual Consultations504-447-6000

 A power of attorney is an authorization for one person to act on someone else's behalf in a legal or business matter or a medical matter.
 The person authorized to act is the Agent, and the person granting the authorization is the Principal.
 A durable power of attorney is a power that continues or initiates the agent relationship after the principal becomes incapacitated.

-Durable powers of attorney can be among the most important instruments an individual executes.
-They can provide a tool for preserving as much as possible the autonomy of a mentally or medically impaired adult, allow a trusted agent to carry out financial transactions, and make medical decisions for the principal when the principal is unable to do so.
-These powerful documents allow for the avoidance of expensive and time-consuming legal proceedings of conservatorship (called interdictions in Louisiana).
+Durable powers of attorney can be among the most important instruments a person may execute.
+They can provide a tool for preserving the autonomy of a mentally or medically impaired adult as much as possible, they may allow a trusted agent to carry out financial transactions, and they can make medical decisions for the principal when the principal is unable to do so.
+These powerful documents may allow a person's loved ones to avoid the expensive and time-consuming legal proceedings of conservatorship (called interdictions in Louisiana).

 Contact Our Orleans Parish Estate Planning Attorney